rumenvasilev/metalbond/README.md

     ip link add overlay-tun type ip6tnl mode any external ip link set up dev overlay-tun

 and then start the metalbond client with the `--install-routes` command line parameter.
+This parameter requires a mapping between VNI and Kernel route table IDs.
+E.g. if you want to write all routes associated with VNI 23 to the Kernel route table 100, set `--install-routes 23#100`.
 Set the tunnel device using the `tun` parameter:

-    ./metalbond client --install-routes --tun ip6tnl0
+    ./metalbond client --install-routes 23#100 --tun overlay-tun

 License
 -------